-However, the nature of SMBs means the information could be held less securely than within a large organisation, particularly if there isn’t a information security specialist or managed service provider such as us here at BVA.
+However, with the nature of SMBs means the information could be held less securely than within a large organisation.
+Particularly, if there isn’t a CIO or Managed IT Service Provider to keep the business up, running, and protected.

-SMBs are also tempting to hackers because if they compromise a business that’s a supplier to a larger business, they can also gain access to the bigger company as part of a larger supply chain attack.
+SMBs are also a prime target for hackers because if they compromise a business that’s asupplier to a larger business, they can also gain access to that company, to carry out a larger supply chain attack.

 No matter what kind of cyberattack a business falls victim to, whether that’s phishing, ransomware, malware or any other malicious activity where attackers access and tamper with data, the results can be devastating.

 In some cases, the cost of falling victim to a cyberattack has even forced organisations to close permanently.
 Fortunately, it’s possible to help keep your business and employees more secure online.

 Enhance your business cyber defences by avoiding these cyber security pitfalls:

 Cyber criminals don’t need to be super-skilled to break into email accounts, cloud services and other applications.